-Katerina Stathi is currently the project coordinator of the ERC RICONTRANS project, with tasks that include the organization of scientific, training and publicity actions.
+At the IMS Katerina Stathi works as coordinator of ERC projects (RICONTRANS, MACAUTH), with tasks that include the organization of scientific, training and publicity actions.
 Her scientific background allows her to contribute also in field research missions.